thu-coai/OpenMEVA/README.md

 ### II.
 Tasks

-OpenEVA includes a suite of tasks to test comprehensive capabilities of metrics:
+OpenMEVA includes a suite of tasks to test comprehensive capabilities of metrics:

 #### 1. Correlation with human scores (based on MAGS)